sjmulder/ehost-moz/Readme.md

-Adds an “Upload Image to eHo.st” context menu item.
+Adds a widget and context menu item to upload images to eHo.st.
 (See: http://eho.st)

 New in version 1.1: